|

 location can be outside the project's content area or another location

 within the project.
-Returns false
+Returns false in all other cases, including

 the case where this resource does not exist.
 The workspace root and